-These terms and conditions apply to you if you are a dedicated or community member at our Sydney or Brisbane office.
-If you are a virtual member click here.
+These terms and conditions apply to you if you are a dedicated or community member at our Sydney office.
+If you are a Founders Hub member, please click here.

 These terms and conditions govern your membership and your use of the Benefits provided by Fishburners to you as a Member.